 How is the RSPB funded?

-Working with people - all that we can achieve depends on people and especially on the time, commitment and financial support of our members and supporters.
+All that we can achieve depends on people and especially on the time, commitment and financial support of our members and supporters.

 - The scale of our conservation success will depend on the continued generosity of our numerous supporters, including corporate partners, grant-making bodies such as Heritage Lottery Fund, charitable trusts and our members.
 We are grateful for all this support and are scrupulous in ensuring it is used effectively.